 The two books in the middle, Paris Pratique and Paris Districts (this is an English-language version; the French version is called Paris Arrondissements), contain detailed maps of each arrondissement, an index which lists every street, park, and other places and tells you the page and coordinates where you can find it in the book, and metro, train, RER, and bus maps.
 They are invaluable for when you need better views than you can get on your phone - and also for when you don't want to use up your data supply or can't get a connection.

 Of the two, Paris Districts is thinner, smaller, and lighter weight, so it is the best one to carry with you.
-It costs about 9€, which is a bargain considering how useful it is.
-Almost every news kiosk in the city used to carry them before mobile phones and cheap data became so ubiquitous, but now they're a little harder to find - but worth the search.
+It costs about 10€, which is a bargain considering how useful it is.
+Almost every news kiosk in the city used to carry them before mobile phones and cheap data became so ubiquitous.
+Now they're harder to find - but worth the search.
 The one in the photo above came from the news kiosk on Champs-Elysees.

-If you can't find the Paris Districts arrondissements map book, Paris Pratique is an excellent second choice, although slightly larger and 2-3 euros pricier.
 You can find it (or other similar arrondissement map books) in most bookstores and also in many Paris Fnacs. - try the one at 74 Champs Elysees.
 (Fnac is a popular French chain known for its electronics, books, toys, and household appliances.)

 Some cheese shops (fromageries) sell Les 54 Fromages, which will tell you everything you need and want to know about the most important French cheeses.
 It's a fun souvenir, plus a great gift.